MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 	linModObj <- rxLinMod(balance ~ gender + creditLine,
 		data = teradataDS)

-As long as we have not changed the compute context, the computations will be performed in-database in Teradata.
-The function will return an object containing the model results to your local workstation.
+As long as we have not changed the compute context, the computations are performed in-database in Teradata.
+The function returns an object containing the model results to your local workstation.
 We can look at a summary of the results using the standard R *summary* function:

 	summary(linModObj)